nickjabs/nickjabs/README.md

 Explore the code and instructions: [GitHub Actions Pipeline Demo](https://github.com/nickjabs/github-actions-pipeline)

 Feel free to check out the repository!
 If you have any questions or suggestions, I'd love to hear from you!

-## Terraform AWS Lambda, API Gateway, and S3 Deployment

-This project demonstrates the deployment of AWS Lambda functions, an API Gateway, and an S3 bucket using Terraform.
-It creates a serverless architecture that enables processing data via HTTP requests and storing it in S3 buckets.

-### Project Details

-- **Lambda Function**: Processes incoming data, converting it to JSON and storing it in the designated S3 bucket.
-- **API Gateway**: Provides endpoints to trigger the Lambda function via HTTP POST requests.
-- **S3 Bucket**: Stores the processed JSON data.

-### Usage

-Deploy the infrastructure using Terraform and trigger the Lambda function by making HTTP POST requests to the specified API Gateway endpoint (`POST /post2s3`).
-This project is suitable for scenarios requiring serverless data processing pipelines.

-Explore the code and detailed instructions: [Terraform Lambda, API Gateway, S3](https://github.com/nickjabs/terraform-lambda-apigw-s3)

-Feel free to check out the repository!
-If you have any questions or suggestions, I'd love to hear from you!